Sol: What's that?

 - In Resident Evil 4, you find a standard pump-action shotgun, which you can upgrade its fire power, reload speed, and capacity.
 Later on, you can purchase the Riot gun, a slightly more powerful shotgun with higher capacity, and then the Striker, which uses a drum round and when fully upgraded can hold up to 100 shells.

 - The Hydra in Resident Evil 5 deserves special mention as a sawed off, three-barreled shotgun that Chris holds in one hand.
+It has weaker individual shots and a wider spread compared to a fully upgraded Benelli M3, but this is more than compensated for by its very fast firing speed.

 - In close-range combat in The Conduit, the shotgun is either a one-hit kill or part of a two-hit combo (shotgun + melee).